sez11a/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/03-SSO/06-ldap/02-configuring-import-export.md

 **Note:** If you intend to create or import users with no email addresses, you must set `users.email.address.required=false` in `portal-ext.properties`.
 With this set, Liferay auto-generates an email address combining the user ID plus the suffix defined in the property `users.email.address.auto.suffix=`.
 Finally, make sure to set Liferay and LDAP authentication to something other than email address.

-If you want to import LDAP groups as Liferay user groups, make sure define a mapping for the Liferay group field so that membership information is preserved:
+If you want to import LDAP groups as Liferay user groups, make sure you define a mapping for the Liferay group field so that membership information is preserved:

   -   *Group* (e.g., *member*)